Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/LessonPlan.md

 Explain the following to students:

-- You will continue to play the role of a security analyst at Wonka Corp investigating the employee potentially selling secret recipes to Slugworth Corp.
+- You will continue to play the role of a security analyst at Candy Corp investigating the employee potentially selling secret recipes to Sugar Corp.

-- Your manager at Wonka Corp needs you to create an additional directory, as they believe there is a second employee working with Slugworth Corp.
+- Your manager at Candy Corp needs you to create an additional directory, as they believe there is a second employee working with Sugar Corp.

 - You also must copy and move several of the evidence files after creating this new directory.